AdaCore/gnatdashboard/docs/source/webui/presentation.rst

 Quick Launch
 ------------

-To launch the web interface, you first need to create the web data files statically and then launch a web server.
+To launch the web interface, you first need to create the web data files statically.

 Creating the data files
 '''''''''''''''''''''''